-1.2.1 Configure Global Authorization Rule to restrict access (Level 1, Not Scorable)
+1.2.1 Configure Global Authorization Rule to Restrict Access (Not Scored)

 IIS 7 introduced URL Authorization, which allows the addition of Authorization rules to the actual URL, instead of the underlying file system resource, as a way to protect it.
 Authorization rules can be configured at the server, web site, folder (including Virtual Directories), or file level.
 The native URL Authorization module applies to all requests, whether they are .NET managed or other types of files (e.g. static files or ASP files).
 It is recommended that URL Authorization be configured to only grant access to the necessary security principals.